webdiscus/html-bundler-webpack-plugin/README.md

 ) => string|Promise;
 ```

-To use any templating engine you can define the `preprocessor` as a function.

-For example, the default `preprocessor` is defined as following function:
+The default `preprocessor` is pre-configured as following function:
 ```js
 const config = {
   async: false, // defaults is false, wenn is true then must be used `await includeFile()`